 Finding the right personnel to fill positions in any organization can indeed be a daunting task.
-Finding the right personnel for filling vacancies within government may be even more difficult.
+Finding the right personnel for filling vacancies within the government may be even more difficult.
 To be a great worker in the government field, one must obtain more than a few great working qualities.
-Those who obtain all needed qualities are rare and extremely hard to come by in the government industry.
-Below are a list of qualities we found to be of common interest to most government employers.
+Those who obtain all the needed qualities are rare and extremely hard to come by in the government industry.
+Below is a list of qualities we found to be of common interest to most government employers.
 Have a look…

 Open-mindedness.
 When working around so many other fellow employees, it is important to have an open mind.
 You are bound to hear many opinions and ideas.
 While you may not want to buy into each of them, even having an open mind to consider them will lead to people respecting you.
 Being receptive to other people’s opinions does not mean that you necessarily have to agree with them.
 It just means you can respect the opinion of others and consider it.

 Listening skills.
-We live in a world where we tend to talk more than we should, rather than listening to others.
+We live in a world where we tend to talk more than we should, rather than listen to others.
 If we listen to others, we make them feel valued, and when they feel valued, they are going to be more dedicated to the team and mission.
 Active listening can be learned with practice, and includes making eye contact, asking meaningful questions, providing feedback, and avoiding being distracted or multi-tasking.